Guido Basso: Career

 He organized and led big band concerts at the CNE Bandshell, featuring Dizzy Gillespie, Quincy Jones, Woody Herman, Benny Goodman, Count Basie and Duke Ellington.
 Basso was a charter member of Rob McConnell's Boss Brass, playing with the band for over twenty years.
 Basso also played in big bands led by Ron Collier, and Phil Nimmons.

+Basso was also featured in the 2009 album Norm Amadio and Friends, playing trumpet and flugelhorn accompaniments.

 Personal life

 Basso was married to Kristin and had one daughter, Mia Basso Noble, who was a musician and songwriter.
 Mia died of cancer in September 2013.

 Basso died in Toronto, on 13 February 2023, at age 85.

 Awards and honours

 Basso was made a member of the Order of Canada in 1994.
 His citation cited him as, "an advocate of the arts and an inspiration to young musicians, he is generous with his time and talent, running workshops and clinics, and lending his name and expertise to worthy causes".
 He received the Queen Elizabeth II Golden Jubilee Medal in 2002, and the Queen Elizabeth II Diamond Jubilee Medal in 2012.

 Basso won the Juno Award for traditional jazz album of the year, Turn Out the Stars, in 2003. and a second Juno Award for traditional jazz album of the year, Lost in the Stars, in 2004.